12 Best Productivity Apps for Mac in 2026 (Tested & Ranked)

 Key Features & User Experience

-• Cross-platform sync via Omni Sync Server plus an optional web companion
+• Cross-Platform Sync: Omni Sync Server plus web access with subscription.

 ProsCons